Local dairy farmers OK for now, putting COVID-19 rules into practice

 “We have to continue the business, continue doing the best we can,” said Ripp.

 Milking and taking care of the cows is top of mind for the farmers at Ripp’s Dairy Valley, but they are keeping tabs on the markets.
-Ripp said milk futures had dropped in the last three days and that is worrying.
+Ripp said milk futures had dropped in recent days and that is worrying.
 If that trend continues, Ripp thinks it could get tough on the farm three months from now.

 The National Milk Producers Federation is grateful for President Trump’s recent signing of coronavirus legislation, or CARES Act.